MODLanguage/java-interpreter/README.md

 }
 Finished file: test.modl
 ```
-Multiple file names can be provided if needed.
+Multiple file names can be provided if needed, and the value of `$?` is the number of files that errored, so `0` is success.
 ## Usage In a Java Program

 The `Interpreter` class has several convenience methods, each returning a slightly different result depending on how the result is to be further processed.